 Learning activities are conducted on the San Bernardino Valley College campus and in local hospitals and community agencies.
 After completion of prerequisites students must apply and be admitted.
-Prerequisite courses and the admission process is explained below as well as in a booklet available in the Medical Arts Building and the Counseling Center (SBVC Associate Degree Nursing Program).
+Prerequisite courses and the admission process is explained below as well as in a booklet available in the Physical Science building and the Counseling Center (SBVC Associate Degree Nursing Program).
 The program is accredited by both the National League for Nursing and the California State Board of Registered Nursing.

 Licensed Vocational Nurses may also take courses leading to Registered Nursing licensure.
-See the following section, on OP-TIONS FOR LICENSED VOCATIONAL NURSES.
+See the following section, on OPTIONS FOR LICENSED VOCATIONAL NURSES.